smaspe/smaspe.github.io/_posts/2016-02-25-publish-a-library.md

 To help people use it (including yourself), as most modern build systems have dependency management integrated with publication systems. (`npm` for JavaScript, `pip` for Python, `maven` for Java...)

 # Example
 I recently published a Java/Android library of higer-order functions for functional programming.
 It is a Java library, and uses Gradle as build system, so most of the information here are related to that.
-It is described in a separate article, [to be published](/).
+It is described in a separate [article]({% post_url 2016-02-27-publish-android-library %}).